 Examines women in politics from an international perspective while answering the following questions: Why have some countries integrated women politically, while others have not?
 How do men and women differ politically, and how do these differences affect the political game?
 What policy issues dominate women's agendas?
 How do governments handle women's policy concerns?
 Prerequisite: junior/senior status or consent.
-Offered spring of odd-numbered years.
+Offered on demand.